 My experience with National Debt Relief

 After calling a couple of other companies I just wasn’t so sure because they seemed a little shady and just too eager to sell me something.
-I called NDR at 855-224-0820 and spoke with Jason.
+I called NDR and spoke with Jason for a free consultation.

-Expecting a hard sales pitch I was ready.
-I wasn’t ready for what I really got though.
+Expecting a hard sales pitch I thought I was ready.
+However, wasn’t ready for what I really got though.

 After entering in my data he told me I would definitely be a good candidate for debt settlement (no surprises there) and to let them do all of the work.

-I had to give him all of my information and they told me I had to make payments to an account set up in my name.
-After some months they would negotiate with my creditors to accept a lump sum saying they often accept settlements instead of risking losing all of their money.
+I had to give him all of my information and they told me I had to make payments to a savings account set up in my name.
+After some months they would negotiate with my creditors to accept a lump sum.
+He told me most creditors often accept settlements instead of risking losing all of their money.

-Jason explained that the process would take 24-48 months and my fee would be 20% of my total debt but would not charged until after the process was complete.
+Jason explained that the process would take 12-48 months and my fee would be 18% of the forgiven debt but that would not be charged until after the process was complete.

-That means after paying $3500 that NDR charged I ended up saving $8,500.
+That means after paying the 18% that NDR charged I ended up saving $37,500.
 I think Bank of America was willing to deal because they were under the TARP program at that time.

-That being said my credit score took a hit and got knocked down 40 points but at that point my credit was already shot so I didn’t care much.
+That being said my credit score took a hit and got knocked down 50 points but at that point my credit was already shot so I didn’t care much.
 No one in their right mind would lend me money anyhow.

 Overall National Debt Relief was a good experience for me!
 I would never guarantee specific results for anyone else as everyone’s situation is unique.